Spring 2020 – Let’s Celebrate!

 All children will be given new high frequency words or spellings to learn each week.
 These should be practised every day.

-We will aim to visit the woods every Wednesday morning during the Autumn half term.
+We will aim to visit the woods every Wednesday morning during Spring term.
 Children need to wear old, play clothes on these days and welly boots or trainers are also required.

 We welcome your support in the classroom so please let me know if you would like to help out in our class regularly, or as an occasional helper.
 We would love to have you.